ucdavis-bioinformatics-training/2025-March-Spatial-Transcriptomics/data_reduction/Expression_Matrix.md

 #### **10X Fixed RNA profiling**

-About a year ago, 10X developed a fixed RNA profiling kit to facility studies that helps to reduce batch effect for large single cell studies.
-This protocol use predefined probe sets to catpture RNAs transcriptome wide.
+In 2022, 10X introduced a fixed RNA profiling kit that enables sample preparation from formaldehyde-fixed cells and tissues, as well as FFPE tissue blocks.
+This protocol allows higher throughput in a single GEM well with multiplexing of samples.
+This protocol uses pre-defined probe sets to catpture RNAs transcriptome wide.
 A targeted gene has multiple pairs of probes.
 Each probe pairs hybridize to their target transcript and are then ligated together.
 The number of unique ligation events are used as a proxy for gene expression instead of the number of transcripts.
 The analysis of data generated using the fixed RNA protocol uses cellranger multi pipeline and __probe-set__ parameter is required.

 ---